j0u0r/vagrant-victim/README.md

 > - For this project, i have been tasked to create the 'cloning' part of Adapt Imitate.
 You can find everything i've done in the links below!
 - I have annotated Detectionlab, which is built using Vagrant, to learn and familiarise myself with Vagrant.
   - Link to forked repository: https://github.com/j0u0r/DetectionLab-Fork
 - I have created an AD environment using Vagrant that will be used as the victim.
-Instructions, more information and troubleshooting is provided.
+Instructions, more information and troubleshooting is provided in the repository.
   - Linked to repository: https://github.com/j0u0r/vagrant-victim

 ****THIS IS NOT THE WHOLE PROJECT!
 ONLY MY PART :(***